SheIITear/anime-downloader-api-v2/README.md

 # anime-downloader-api-v2
 Search, download and compress anime on fly to small size without losing much from quality.

+Installation and running:
+>move shelltear.loli to golang src, or set gopath to the directory.
+>run 'go get -u -v -f all' to install all other dependencies.

 Usage:
 >send get request to localhost:8080/getid/:name, where :name is anime name, this will give you an id you need to provide to the downloader.